GSTR-8 is a monthly t that has to be filed by the taxpayer who collects the tax at source. In this article we will discuss about GSTR-8 in brief.

 In case if the GSTR-8 is not filed on time then there is a penalty of 200 INR per day that includes 100 INR CGST and 100 INR SGST/UTGST.
 However, the maximum amount of penalty that is applicable to the taxpayer is 5,000 INR.

-Further, the late fee and interest will be applicable from the next day of the due date of GSTR-8.
+Further, the late fee and interest will be applicable from the next day of the GSTR 8 due date .

-Note: No late fee is applicable on the IGST in case of delayed filing of GSTR-8.
+Note: No GSTR 8 late fees is applicable on the IGST in case of delayed filing of GSTR-8.

 The taxpayer filing GSTR-8 Form shall keep this in mind that it cannot be revised once filed.
 Howsoever, such errors can be rectified by him/her in the next month GSTR-8.